copperwater/xNetHack/doc/xnh-changelog-6.0.md

   higher chance.
 - The items inside Vlad's Tower are no longer guaranteed (except the candles, which there will still be at least 8 of).
+- If you pray while Weak, not carrying much food, and at critically low HP, your god will fix your HP rather than your hunger.
+(If you're Fainting and don't have enough food, they'll still fix your hunger first.)

 ### Interface changes